swt30/thesis/chapters/03-models/03-models.md

 In general, however, my results agree well with theirs.

 I also compared my results with the evolutionary models of @Lopez2012.
-Although I was able to reproduce their mass--radius relation for Earth-like planets, I was less successful when adding extended water layers (Fig. @fig:lopez-mr-comparison).
+I was able to reproduce their mass--radius relation for Earth-like planets, and also when adding extended water layers ([@fig:lopez-mr-comparison]).
-I can match the radius of an arbitrary planet by choosing an appropriate surface pressure, but I underpredict the radii of small planets and overpredict the radii of large planets compared with their results.
+And although I can match the radius of an arbitrary planet by choosing an appropriate surface pressure, I slightly underpredict the radii of small planets compared with their results.
 This may be a result of different equation of state choices or different temperature gradients during the course of their evolutionary calculations.

 ![